tiskw/pytorch-op-counter-layerwise/README.md

 --------------------------------------------------------------------------------

 The following results can be obtained by running `tests/test_benchmarks.py`.
-Click the model anem to see the layer details.
+Click the model name to see the layer details.

 | Model name                                               | Params [M] | MACs [G] | | Model name                                                   | Params [M] | MACs [G] |
 |:--------------------------------------------------------:|:----------:|:--------:|-|:------------------------------------------------------------:|:----------:|:--------:|